-(1) As a result of the merger between ChipMOS Technologies Inc. and ChipMOS Technologies (Bermuda) Ltd., the shareholders of ChipMOS Technologies (Bermuda) Ltd. received US\$3.71 dollars in cash and 0.9355 shares of American Depository Shares ("ADSs") in exchange for each share in ChipMOS Technologies (Bermuda) Ltd. Each ADS represents 20 new common shares issued by ChipMOS Technologies Inc.
+As a result of the merger between ChipMOS Technologies Inc. and ChipMOS Technologies (Bermuda) Ltd., the shareholders of ChipMOS Technologies (Bermuda) Ltd. received US\$3.71 dollars in cash and 0.9355 shares of American Depository Shares ("ADSs") in exchange for each share in ChipMOS Technologies (Bermuda) Ltd. Each ADS represents 20 new common shares issued by ChipMOS Technologies Inc.

-For the he year ended
+For th ne year ended

 Decen nber 31, 2016

 Available-for-sale financial assets, non-current

 -ADS of ChipMOS Technologies Inc. \$ 655,066

 Available-for-sale financial assets, non-current

 -ChipMOS Technologies (Bermuda) Ltd.:

-Decrease in valuation of financial assets ( 120,325)
+Decrease in valuation of financial assets (120,325)

 Reversal of deferred income tax assets 120,325

-Decrease in available-for-sale financial assets, non-current ( 748,540)
+Decrease in available-for-sale financial assets, non-current (748,540)

-Other income ( 51,923)
+Other income (51,923)

 Increase in other receivables 145,397

 \$

-(25) Operating Lease
+(25) Operating leases

 The Company leases several parcels of land from the Science Park Administration with expiration date between December 2023 and December 2034.
 The Company can renew the leases upon expiration.
-The Company also entered into lease agreements for its buildings and certain machinery and equipment.
-For the years ended December 31, 2017 and 2016, the Company recognized rental expense amounted to \$649,830 and \$534,632, respectively.
+The Company entered into lease agreements for its buildings and certain machinery and equipment.
+Besides, Siliconware Technology (Suzhou) Limited entered into lease agreements for its land use right and certain machinery and equipment, and Siliconware Electronics (Fujian) Co., Limited also entered into lease agreement for its land use right.
+For the years ended December 31, 2017 and 2016, the Group recognized rental expense amounted to \$730,047 and \$662,839, respectively.